Froment sign

-Froment sign is a special test of the wrist for palsy of the ulnar nerve, specifically, the action of adductor pollicis.
+Froment sign is a special test of the hand for weakness of the ulnar nerve, specifically, the action of adductor pollicis.

 Process of examination

-To perform the test, a patient is asked to hold an object, usually a flat object such as a piece of paper, between the thumb and index finger (pinch grip).
-The examiner then attempts to pull the object out of the subject's hands.
+A patient is asked to pinch an object, usually a flat object such as a piece of paper, between the thumb and index finger (pinch grip).
+The examiner then attempts to pull the object out of the subject's hand.